Texas

 You will need to have the following information to update your voter registration online:

-• Current Texas Driver License or Texas ID Card
+• Current Texas Driver's License or Texas ID Card

 • Social Security Number